 Or do the people spend the most time with encourage you to harm your body, think badly of it, and to treat yourself unkindly, dangerously, and harshly?

 It is really hard to develop a good relationship with your body if you hang out with people who encourage you in the latter way.
-If you find your friends are more like the second list, rather than the first, please consider making new friendships that encourage you to have a kind and loving relationship with your body–or at the very least, set boundaries with the current people in your life.
+If you find your friends are more like the second list, rather than the first, please consider making new friendships.
+Or at the very least, set boundaries with the current people in your life.
 (You can read more about setting boundaries here.)

 We are all meant to live peacefully and confidently in our body.
 Practicing some or all of the habits mentioned above can greatly strengthen our ability to do this.
 These habits have brought a lot of confident and peace into my life, and I am going to continue to work on them this year.
 Want to join me?